Blog | Zenventory

 When an order comes in, the products in the order must be picked and then packed for shipment.
 A WMS can help optimize this process by supporting two ways for your team to pick orders:

 The last and final step in the warehouse operation is shipping.
 A WMS can help optimize the shipping process by selecting the best carrier and shipping method based on factors like delivery time and cost.
-Also, some WMS platforms can provide additional benefits like access to discounted rates.
+Also, some WMS platforms (like Zenventory) can provide additional benefits like access to discounted rates.

 Implementing a WMS can bring many benefits to a 3PL operation, including …